Peakon’s standard question library includes:

 - Driver question: I am fairly rewarded (e.g. pay, promotion, training) for my contributions to [Company Name].

-- ‘Process’ sub-driver question: The processes for calculating pay in our organisation seem fair and unbiased.
+- ‘Process’ sub-driver question: The processes for determining pay in our organisation seem fair and unbiased.

 - ‘Discussion’ sub-driver question: I can have well-informed and constructive conversations with my manager about pay.

 *the 'Fairness' sub-driver has been removed, as it had a very high correlation with the Reward driver question, indicating that it is redundant.
 The scores from the Fairness sub-driver will continue to show in the dashboard until it ceases to contribute to the aggregated driver score.

 Relates to the degree employees understand and agree with the overall strategy for the organisation.
 Many theories – from Herzberg onwards - take into account the perceived efficacy of senior management, of which strategy is usually the largest component.

 A strategy that is recognised to consider the needs, values, and skills of employees builds 'relatedness' (Deci & Ryan 1985) and increases the sense of purpose in our work (Kahn 1990).

 - Driver question: The overall business goals and strategies set by senior leadership are taking [Company Name] in the right direction.